thephilgray/thephilgray-nuxt/content/work/2016-10-01-microsites.md

 ---
 title: Software Studies Microsites
+lead: Transforming Ink Into Pixels
 category: work
+abstract: Create responsive sites from print handouts meant to educate policymakers about the value of encryption and software.
+tags: SASS, SMACSS, Responsive Design, jQuery
 ---

-### Transforming Ink Into Pixels

-#### Software Studies Microsites

-**Challenge**: Create responsive sites from print handouts meant to educate policymakers about the value of encryption and software.

 * Extract colors, images, and icons from PDFs and illustrator files
 * Edit and optimize images and icons for the web